sipherr/depression/README.md

 Ideas?

 ## Communication
-I haven't figured this one out yet.
+I haven't figured this one out yet...Here's something I know helps.

+When things get heated...communicate via email.
+This seems very effective for us.
+It allows more expression vs using txt messages on mobile (avoid using phone calls / in person communications).

 ## Intimacy
 I need to show my wife more love!
 Do special things for her.